ingeniasoftware/luthier-ci/docs/en/003_routes.md

 #### <a name="sticky-parameters"></a> "Sticky" parameters

 It's possible that you need to define a parameter in a group of routes and that in turn is available in all its sub-routes, without having to define it in the arguments of all the methods in all the controllers, which is tedious.
-Thinking about that, Luthier-CI offers the so-called **Sticky parameters**.
+Thinking about that, Luthier CI offers the so-called **Sticky parameters**.
 An adhesive parameter starts with an underscore (`_`) and has some singularities:

 * It's not passed in the arguments of the controller method to which the route points.
 * In all the sub-routes that share the adhesive parameter, value will be taken from the URL and will be automatically supplied in the `route()` function, so you can omit it, or overwrite it for any other value.